Anyone over the age of 18 can collect a home testing kit or order on the GOV.UK website.

 - Guildford Borough Council, Millmead House, Millmead, Guildford GU2 4BB

 - Goldwater Lodge, Blencarn Cl, Woking, GU21 3RW

 - Thameside Youth Centre, Langley Road, Staines-upon-Thames, TW18 2AY

 Opening times for our Targeted Community Testing sites are Monday - Friday, 8am - 7.30pm.

-You can find your nearest collection point using the NHS Covid-19 Test and Vaccination Site Finder.
+You can find your nearest Targeted Community Testing site acting as a collection point also using the NHS Covid-19 Test and Vaccination Site Finder.